Consensus based distributed change detection using generalized likelihood ratio methodology

-In this paper a novel distributed algorithm derived from the Generalized Likelihood Ratio is proposed for real time change detection using sensor networks.
-The algorithm is based on a combination of recursively generated local statistics and a global consensus strategy, and does not require any fusion center.
-The problem of detection of an unknown change in the mean of an observed random process is discussed and the performance of the algorithm is analyzed in the sense of a measure of the error with respect to the corresponding centralized algorithm.
-The analysis encompasses asymmetric constant and randomly time varying matrices describing communications in the network, as well as constant and time varying forgetting factors in the underlying recursions.
-An analogous algorithm for detection of an unknown change in the variance is also proposed.
-Simulation results illustrate characteristic properties of the algorithms including detection performance in terms of detection delay and false alarm rate.
-They also show that the theoretical analysis connected to the problem of detecting change in the mean can be extended to the problem of detecting change in the variance.
+In this paper a novel distributed recursive algorithm based on the Generalized Likelihood Ratio methodology is proposed for real time change detection using sensor networks.
+The algorithm is based on a combination of recursively generated local statistics and a global consensus strategy, and does not require any fusion center, so that the state of any node can be tested w.r.t. a given common threshold.
+Two different problems are discussed: detection of an unknown change in the mean and in the variance of an observed random process.
+Performance of the algorithm for change detection in the mean is analyzed in the sense of a measure of the error with respect to the corresponding centralized algorithm.
+The analysis encompasses constant and randomly time varying matrices describing communications in the network.
+Simulation results illustrate characteristic properties of the algorithms.

 Place, publisher, year, edition, pages